 The Court officially started its operations in Addis Ababa, Ethiopia in November 2006, but in August 2007 it moved to its seat in Arusha, the United Republic of Tanzania, where the Government of the Republic has provided it with temporary premises pending the construction of a permanent structure.
 Between 2006 and 2008, the Court dealt principally with operational and administrative issues, including the development of the structure of the Court's Registry, preparation of its budget and drafting of its Interim Rules of Procedure.
 In 2008, during the Court's Ninth Ordinary Session, judges of the Court provisionally adopted the Interim Rules of the Court pending consultation with the African Commission on Human and Peoples' Rights, based in Banjul, the Gambia in order to harmonize their rules to achieve the purpose of the provisions of the Protocol establishing the Court, which requires that the two institutions must harmonize their respective Rules so as to achieve the intended complementarity between the African Court on Human and Peoples’ Rights and the African Commission on Human and Peoples’ Rights.
 This harmonization process was completed in April 2010 and in June 2010, the Court adopted its final Rules of Court.

 According to the Protocol (Article 5) and the Rules (Rule 33), the Court may receive complaints and/or applications submitted to it either by the African Commission of Human and Peoples’ Rights or State parties to the Protocol or African Intergovernmental Organizations.
 Non-Governmental Organizations with observer status before the African Commission on Human and Peoples’ Rights and individuals from States which have made a Declaration accepting the jurisdiction of the Court can also institute cases directly before the Court.
-As of March 2013, only six countries had made such a Declaration.
-Those countries are Burkina Faso, Ghana, Malawi, Mali, Rwanda, and Tanzania (Click on the name, to see the Country’s Declaration Text).
+As of March 2013, only seven countries had made such a Declaration.
+Those countries are Burkina Faso, Ghana, Malawi, Mali, Rwanda, Tanzania and Republic of Cote d'Ivoire (Click on the name, to see the Country’s Declaration Text).

 The Court delivered its first judgment in 2009 following an application dated 11 August 2008 by Mr Michelot Yogogombaye against the Republic of Senegal.
-As at June 2012, the Court has received 24 applications.
-It has already finalized 12 cases and rendered decisions thereon.
-Currently the Court has a certain number of pending cases on its table to examine including one Request for advisory opinion.
+As at September 2013, the Court has received 28 applications.
+It has already finalized 20 cases.
+Currently the Court has 8 pending cases on its table to examine including one Request for advisory opinion.

 Click here to see the updated list of applications and the status of the cases.